snotskie/ttrpg/site/src/characters.md

 !!! tip "Character Creation: Step Two!"
     Begin to describe the Lifestyle your character had growing up or their current outlook on life.
 As you do, pick one of the following Lifestyles to start the game with.
 These can be changed later in the [Session Shop](#Session-Shop).

-**🍀 Carefree:** Your character lives a relatively carefree life, perhaps because of your young age, wealthy upbringing, or optimistic demeanor.
+**🍀 Carefree:** Your character lives a relatively carefree life, perhaps because of your naivete, wealthy upbringing, or optimistic demeanor.
 Your choice of your Heart or Hurry Stat begins the game one die size larger.

-**🔥 Eager:** Your character is eager for more out of life, perhaps because of a teenage rebellious phase, a yearning to accomplish your dreams, or a person you want to impress.
+**🔥 Eager:** Your character is eager for more out of life, perhaps because of a rebellious phase, a yearning to accomplish your dreams, or a person you want to impress.
 Your choice of your Hand or Hurt Stat begins the game one die size larger.

-**🧘‍♀️ Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you’ve gotten older, been shaped by unfortunate events, or dedicated yourself to your work.
+**🧘‍♀️ Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you've been shaped by unfortunate events or dedicated yourself to your work.
 Your choice of your Head or Home Stat begins the game one die size larger.

 ## History